Workshop program

 - Introduction Activity

-- Overview and aims of this program
+- Overview and aims of this programme

 09:30–10:00 — Session 1: Local Stroke & Simulation needs analysis